 The U.S. News&World Report consistently ranks UF Health Shands Hospital as one of the “Best Hospitals in America.”
 Along with this, it is one of the few Magnet Recognized Florida hospitals, demonstrating excellence in nursing.
 To encourage RNs to develop professionally, UF Health offers RN Leadership Fellowships, Nursing Leadership Fellowships, Education Grants, and a tuition assistance for affiliated RN to BSN programs.

 Florida Hospital Orlando – Orlando

-Ranked nationally in 10 adult specialties, Florida Hospital has made it onto U.S. News and World Report’s “Best Hospitals in America,” and “Number 1 Hospital in Florida.”
-The Florida Hospital system has everything from small, family-oriented, 50-bed hospitals to large, 1000-bed downtown hospitals for all types of nurse preferences.
-Along with this, employed RNs get to take advantage of career growth, mobility, cross-training opportunities, and tuition reimbursement.
+Ranked nationally in 10 adult specialties, Florida Hospital Orlando has made it onto the U.S. News and World Report’s “Best Hospitals in America,” list and was also recognized by the publication as the “Number 1 Hospital in Florida.”
+The Florida Hospital system has everything from small, family-oriented, 50-bed hospitals to large, 1,000-bed metro-area hospitals.
+RNs employed with the system enjoy career mobility and can take advantage of cross-training opportunities and tuition reimbursement.

 Tampa General Hospital

 U.S. News World and Report ranks Tampa General as the second best hospital in Florida.
-Holding Magnet status for three years in a row, this hospital believes nursing is the heart and soul of healthcare, and to allow their nurses to perform excellently, they provide tuition assistance up to $4,000 per year for full-time employees.
-Along with this, as a teaching hospital, they provide organizational development comprehensive education programs, self-study modules, and further financial assistance for skills enhancement and certification.
+Holding Magnet status for three years in a row, this hospital believes nursing is the heart and soul of healthcare.
+To encourage nurses to perform at their peak, they provide tuition assistance of up to $4,000 per year for full-time employees.
+As a teaching hospital, they also provide organizational development education options including self-study programs, and further financial assistance for skills enhancement and certification.